-Mechanical Recovery System for Abrasive Blast Room uses screw conveyors and bucket elevator to convey abrasive residues into recovery system.
-The ideal solution for maximizing operator performance, care and maintenance of system components.
-System is suitable for large or small rooms, and offers flexibility in terms of recovery speed and floor layout.
+The excavated screw conveyor system combined with the bucket elevator is the ideal solution for maximizing the operator’s productivity, along with minimizing the required care and maintenance of the blast booth components.
+This system is suitable for large or small rooms, and offers flexibility in terms of recovery speed and floor layouts.

 HOW IT WORKS

 Recovery System Capacity

 Recovery Hopper Layouts Available

 The floor recovery hoppers layouts are practically unlimited with this system.

 The screw conveyor system must be integrated into the blast booth floor to maximize the blaster’s performance and efficiency, reducing the effort required for sweeping the abrasive media into the floor hopper rather than shoveling it.
 Ideally, excavation work of at least 3 feet is required for the augers, and 5 feet is required for the bucket elevator.
 When excavation is not possible, the blast booth floor must be elevated at least 5 feet above the ground to permit the installation.

 Furthermore, the installation of the bucket elevator requires a minimum ceiling clearance of 18 feet when excavated, or 23 feet for above-ground installation.
 As previously mentioned, the height of the bucket elevator is mainly determined by the size of the storage hopper.
 Consequently, a clearance of 18 feet allows for a standard 6.4 cu. ft. storage hopper, which is the size of the pressure blast pot’s tank.
 As a result, such an installation requires the blaster to clean the floor frequently to make sure the storage hopper is full before the blast pot runs empty in order to allow uninterrupted blasting operations – unless the system has a full-floor recovery system, which allows for continuous recycling of media without any effort from the operator.